Missing Source Identifier in Entity Transactions on a System-On-Chip (SOC)

 In a System-On-Chip (SoC), various integrated circuits and hardware engines generate transactions such as to access (reads/writes) assets or perform certain actions (e.g., reset, fetch, compute).
 A typical transaction is comprised of source identity (to identify the originator of the transaction) and a destination identity (to route the transaction to the respective entity) in addition to much more information in the message.
 Sometimes the transactions are qualified with a Security Identifier.
 This Security Identifier helps the destination agent decide on the set of allowed or disallowed actions.

-A common weakness that can exist in such transaction schemes is that the source agent fails to include the necessary, security identifier with the transaction.
-Because of the missing security identifier, the destination agent might drop the message, thus resulting in Denial-of-Service (DoS), or get confused in its attempt to execute the given action, which confusion could result in privilege escalation or a gain of unintended access.
+A weakness that can exist in such transaction schemes is that the source agent does not consistently include the necessary Security Identifier with the transaction.
+If the Security Identifier is missing, the destination agent might drop the message (resulting in an inadvertent Denial-of-Service (DoS)) or take inappropriate action by default in its attempt to execute the transaction, resulting in privilege escalation or provision of unintended access.

 Demonstrations